Josh Rojas Player Props: Mariners vs. Angels

 Josh Rojas At The Plate

-- Rojas has reached base via a hit in 28 games this season (of 58 played), and had multiple hits in 11 of those games.
+- In 47.5% of his 59 games this season, Rojas has picked up at least one hit.
+He's also had 11 multi-hit games.

-- He has not hit a home run in his 58 games this season.
+- He has not gone deep in his 59 games this season.

-- Rojas has had an RBI in 18 games this season (31.0%), including six multi-RBI outings (10.3%).
-He has also driven home three or more of his team's runs in two contests.
+- Rojas has had an RBI in 18 games this season (30.5%), including six multi-RBI outings (10.2%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.